CUNYTechPrep/lab-react-trivia/README.md

   - use this API URL: `https://opentdb.com/api.php?amount=1&category=9&type=multiple`
   - the API will return a random question with each call

+> [!CAUTION]
+> The Open Trivia Database API now enforces a **rate limit** of 5 seconds per request.
+If you make more than 1 request per 5 seconds you will receive a `429 Too Many Requests` response status code from the API.

 ### To submit

 - Make a fork of this repository